The Best Recurve Bow: Our Picks (Updated: July 2020)

 Draw Length.
 What is draw length, you ask?
 Here's the simple definition: the draw length measures exactly how far the archer pulls the bow string back before letting an arrow loose.
 Here's a more complicated definition: the draw length is measurement, in inches, from the back of the bow handle (called the pivot point) to nock (the place on the bow string where you place your arrow) when the archer is at full draw.

 There are two ways to get that measurement:

-- You can go to an archery store and have a professional measure you, OR
+- You can go to an archery store and have a professional measure you, OR you can

-- Put your back against the wall, and spread your arms out, so that the backs of your hands are flat against the wall.
+- Put your back against the wall and spread your arms out, so that the backs of your hands are flat against the wall.
 Measure the length, in inches, from the ends of your fingers on your right hand to the ends of your fingers on your left hand, and then divide by 2.5.
 That's number is your draw length!
 Yep!
 It's that easy.
 Do that and you've got your draw length.

 Here's a quick example: if your measurement against that wall is 70 inches, your draw length would be 28 inches (70 inches / 2.5 = 28-inch draw length).

 (By the way, the finger-to-finger measurement is usually pretty close to your height.)

 It's easiest to have someone else do this measurement for you, but if you're alone at the moment, here's a trick you can use: find a white wall where there's a couple of feet worth of space.
 Put your back against the wall, and then put your right arm out against the wall, so that the back of your right hand is flat against the wall.
 Make a small pencil mark at the end of your fingers tips.
 Then, keep that hand against the wall, and stretch your left arm out and place the back of your left hand against the wall.
 When you're there, bring your right arm over and make a small pencil mark at the end of the fingertips on your left hand.
 Measure the distance between the two marks on the wall, divide by 2.5, and wallah!
 You've got your draw length.